MojolaoluwaOlanusi/Snitch/CONTRIBUTING.md

 Questions or ideas: Start a GitHub Discussion.

 🛡️ Security
 If you discover a security vulnerability, please do not open a public issue.
-Instead, contact the maintainers directly via email: snitchsupport@outlook.com.
+Instead, please contact the maintainers directly at olanusimojola@gmail.com.

 We take security seriously and will respond promptly.